Blacksmith (song): Traditional versions

-Popular Recordings
+Popular recordings

 The song has been recorded many times.
 Steeleye Span lead off their first two studio albums Hark!
 The Village Wait (1970) and Please to See the King (1971) with different versions of the song; it also can be heard on several of their live albums.
 Andy Irvine sings it on Planxty's debut album Planxty (1973), Loreena McKennitt on Elemental (1985), Pentangle on the album So Early in the Spring (1989), and Eddi Reader on Mirmama (1992).
 Maddy Prior (of Steeleye Span) also sings an a cappella version of the song on her solo album Ballads and Candles (2000).

+Being a well-documented song and publicised by English Folk Dance and Song Society, The Broadside Ballads Project, and Mainly Norfolk, the song was recorded by Jon Boden and Oli Steadman for inclusion in their respective lists of daily folk songs "A Folk Song A Day" and "365 Days Of Folk".